saucelabs/sauce-docs/docs/api-testing/metrics-logs.md

 1. Enter your email address.
 1. Select **Save Changes**.<br/><img src={useBaseUrl('img/api-fortress/2021/02/dash-1.5.png')} alt="Dashboard Pic 1.5"/>

-::: tip
+:::tip
 Use the [Fact component](/api-testing/composer/other-components/#fact) to control the behavior of email notifications.
-This is especially helpful if you're testing in multiple environments.
+This can be if you're testing in multiple environments.

 :::